moneroguides/1x01-importing-public-keys-and-verifying-hashes/script.md

 Hello there travelers and welcome to the first installment in the "Getting to grips with Monero" series.

 This video is for those of you who want to ensure that the software you're downloading and running is in fact the one that the authors intended you to receive.
 In other words this is for the security conscious user.

 It may seem like a pain at first, but most of what we're doing here is setup and won't be required when verifying files in future.
 It's also just a good habit to get into and once you get the hang of it, it's a breeze.

-Following these steps before running anything on your machine will mean you're safer than if you didn't, but please be aware that this is in a relative sense.
-With these steps you're ensuring that you're running the software the author intended, but it isn't a way to ensure that what the author intended is safe.
+Following these steps before running anything on your machine will mean you're safer than if you don't, but please be aware that this is in a relative sense.
+With these steps you're ensuring that you're running the software the author intended; it isn't a way to ensure that what the author intended is safe.

-With that out of the way, let's get on to the matter at hand; The GNU Privacy Guard (GPG).
+With that out of the way, let's get on to the matter at hand, the GNU Privacy Guard (GPG).

 GPG is a complete and free implementation of the OpenPGP standard that has been in circulation since 1997.
 GPG is free software, meaning that it can be freely used, modified and distributed.
 I recommend taking a look at [the GNU project and the Free Software Foundation](https://www.gnu.org/gnu/gnu.html).
 Their webpage, is pretty interesting and you'll find a lot more free software there.